-The police officer is investigating without any FIR.
+The police officer is still investigating without any FIR.
 He did not tell about the nature of the allegation.
-Who is the informant?
-What is the actual case against me?
-Sir, please help.
+What is remedy against this dummy investigation?
+Whether police officer has power to investigate in hush-hush.

 Investigation without registration of FIR

-Fair investigation is the fundamental right of accused
+Illegal investigation violates the fundamental right of accused

 The accused has a right to know the nature of the allegation and the basis of the investigation.
 The police will provide this information to the accused whenever he demands.
 Since FIR contained all this information so recording of FIR is mandatory before initiating the investigation.
 If the investigating officer does not furnish a copy of FIR he violates the fundamental right (right to know) of the accused.